jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (d) the 3-year period starting on 1 January 2023 and ending on 31 December 2025:
     (e) the 5-year period starting on 1 January 2026 and ending on 31 December 2030:
     (f) each consecutive 5-year period after that
+  - **Māori customary land** has the meaning given in section 4 of Te Ture Whenua Maori Act 1993
+  - **Māori freehold land** has the meaning given in section 4 of Te Ture Whenua Maori Act 1993
   - **Maori land** has the same meaning as in section 4 of Te Ture Whenua Maori Act 1993
+  - **mapped land** means land that is included on the NZLRI map
   - **member** , in relation to an unincorporated body, means a partner, joint venturer, trustee, joint owner of land, or other member of the body
   - **merchantable timber** means timber from the stem of a tree more than 10 years old, other than— (a) the stump; and